Quadrantid Meteor Shower 2021

 - $5 Suggested Donation per Person

 The Quadrantid Meteor Shower has a very brief peak period, lasting only 3-6 hours in duration.
 Timings of the peak period have a significant impact on how awesome the shower will be.
 The radiant point of the shower, the defunct constellation Quadrans Muralis, is located in between the handle of the big dipper and the constellation Bootes.
 This region of the sky sits on the north horizon at 8:00 pm for our location, and will ride the NNE horizon until about 9:30 pm.
 The higher in the sky the radiant point the better the shower.
-Predictions of the peak window will become available as the meteor shower approaches.
-We will update this section with the predicted window of opportunity at that time.
+Predictions of the peak window are centered on 9:30 am ET.

 Temperatures will be cold so be sure to dress warm!
 Winter coats, long johns, thick socks, hat, gloves, good winter shoes, and blankets (while observing meteors) are a necessity.
 Be sure to bring a blanket to lay on or a reclining chair for optimal meteor observation.